 What you need to know to design your duplex/ dsDNA

 - Best duplex formation is achieved if sense and antisense oligos are 100% complementary.
 We do allow for wobble positions/randomized stretches and/or partially non-complementary stretches to create "overhangs" at both ends.
 However, be aware that the stability of the resulting duplexes and their Tm will be reduced.

 - The responsibility of defining/specifying the sequence of both strands (sense and antisense) is yours.
 We will ensure to deliver what you order at top quality but without unsolicited interfering into your designs.

-- You find a list of other possible modifications by clicking on our Portfolio.
+- You will find a list of other possible modifications by clicking on our Portfolio.

 In summary, our dsDNA oligonucleotide standard service provides for un-cloned, double stranded and mass-checked linear DNA fragments at quantities that allow for a reasonable to very high number(s) of downstream applications/experiments like cloning, crystallization, etc.. at best value.